Position Type: Part-time, temporary

 How to apply

-Please email your application to Human Resources at [email protected] and put the job you are applying for in the subject line (2SLGBTQQIA+ Health Advisors).
+Please email your application to Human Resources at [email protected] and put the job you are applying for in the subject line (Peer Research Associate).
 All applicants are required to provide a cover letter and a resume.
-Please indicate in your cover letter which 2SLGBTQQIA+ Health Hub Committee(s) you are interested in supporting.

-If this process presents barriers, please get in touch via email with the subject line Access: 2SLGBTQQIA+ Health Advisors, or call us (604-568-7478) to discuss alternative formats for submitting an application.
+If this process presents barriers, please get in touch via email with the subject line Access: Peer Research Associate or call us (604-568-7478) to discuss alternative formats for submitting an application.

 CBRC believes in work led by and for the community.
 As part of our commitment to employment equity, we encourage applications from queer, trans and non-binary people, Indigenous, Black and people of colour (IBPOC) individuals, Two-Spirit people, people living with HIV, people living with Hepatitis C, disabled people, 2SLGBTQQIA+ women, and other people with fabulous and diverse identities and experiences.
 CBRC acknowledges that not everyone is able to publicly disclose these identities, and this role does not expect that employees will disclose in the course of their work.